 ✽ ✽ ✽

-Their familiarity with the famous Sicilian detective doesn’t extend to his creator, and now both stare perplexed at the image of this mountain of a man enveloped in a cloud of cigarette smoke.
-‘And he made it to ninety-three!’ they both marvel.
+One of Italy’s most popular authors, Camillieri wrote twenty-three novels starring his Sicilian detective, selling more than thirty million copies around the world… Their familiarity with the famous Sicilian detective doesn’t extend to his creator, and now both stare perplexed at the image of this mountain of a man enveloped in a cloud of cigarette smoke.
+And he made it to ninety-three!
 There will be no more Montalbano, no more endearing food-loving detective, no more squalid murders, no more the stench of corruption in the coastal village of Vigàta.

-Both imagine that in the death of Camillieri, there will be clues to the resolution of their own situations.
-There is a plethora of articles to work through: orbituaries, the analyses of literary critics, interviews with writers and journalists, the laments of adoring fans.
+At Ballindalloch, plans for the day are suddenly out the window.
+The walk and the exercise regime is abandoned, because the writer and the detective can think of nothing else.
+Both of them wonder whether in the death of Camillieri, there are possibilities for the resolution of their own situations.
+There is a plethora of articles to work through – orbituaries, the analyses of literary critics, interviews with writers and journalists, the laments of adoring fans.
 And there’s the image of the man himself, the face robust but softened with age, and that look – imperious is the word – as if the great man has cast his eye on the subject before him and found that subject wanting.
-After an hour or more, the detective retreats to the back garden with a copy of The Terracotta Dog; the writer seeks the solace of his study upstairs.
-The breakfast dishes remain on the dining table.
+After an hour or more, the detective retreats to the back garden with a copy of The Terracotta Dog, while the writer seeks the solace of his study upstairs.
+The breakfast dishes remain on the table.

-It is bewildering to the writer, how Camilllieri, (whatever you might say of his genius), could write so many detective stories and still be writing them right up till his death at ninety-three.
-Hackett’s fourth contribution to the genre, Writing Between the Lines, almost did him in, leaving him with the existential question: do you continue to write detective stories, or do you give them away and move on to something more fruitful?
-The answer eludes him, as does the nature of what that ‘something more fruitful might be.
+It is bewildering to the writer, how Camilllieri – whatever you might say of his genius – could write so many detective stories and still be writing them right up till his death at ninety-three.
+Hackett’s fourth contribution to the genre, Writing Between the Lines, almost did him in, and left him with the existential question – do you continue to write detective stories, Drew Hackett, or do you give them away and move on to something more fruitful?
+The answer eludes him, as does the nature of what that something more fruitful might be.

 What Hackett finds obvious and admirable in Camillieri’s work is the symbiosis between writer and detective.
 Camillieri and Montalbano are like brothers, sharing the pecularity of their Sicilian heritage, sharing a love of food, (and of cigarettes), sharing a love of literature.
 Those two are on the same side.
 So he can’t help but ponder the relationship with his own detective.
 What do he and Cathcart really share?
 The city of Sydney, yes, but Sydney is hardly a culturally specific coastal village in Sicily.
 It’s true that they share an understanding of foreign affairs, but Hackett’s understanding is academic while the detective’s comes from his considerable experience as a diplomat.
 Similar interests in European politics?
 Perhaps, though he can’t imagine himself with Cathcart’s passion for collecting European political ephemera from between the wars.
 They’re not polar opposites, the writer and the detective, but nor are they mates or brothers.
 What pushes them apart, though, is the very thing that should bring them together – the genre of detective fiction.
 They just cannot agree on it.